building-envelope-data/machine/README.md

 * The docker system is pruned daily without touching anything that is younger than one day.
 The respective logs are kept in `/app/machine/docker-prune.log`.

+## Logs

+For logs of periodic jobs see above.

+* Docker services logs are collected and stored by `journald` and can be followed by running `make logs`.
+* Docker daemon logs are collected and stored by `journald` and can be followed by running `make daemon-logs`.
+* Monitoring logs are written to `/var/log/monit.log` and can be followed by running `make monit`.
+* SMTP client logs are written to `/var/log/msmtp` and `~/.msmtp.log`.

 ## Deploying the latest version
 1. Fetch and checkout the latest version by running `git fetch` and `git checkout --force main`.